catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

  $ export CC_PRIVATE_NETWORK_ID=$( openstack network show private-net -f value -c id )

 The `public-net` is used by routers to access the Internet.
 Instances may not be booted on this network.
-We will use private-net to boot our instance.
+Choose "private-net" when assigning a network to the instance.

 .. note::

- These IDs will be different in each region.
+  Network IDs will be different in each region.
+Remember always to check what is available using ``openstack network list``.

+|
+|

 Configure Instance Security Group
 =================================

-We need to create a security group and rule for our instance.
+Create a security group called "first-instance-sg".

 .. code-block:: bash